zuccha/smw-code/uber-asm/custom_status_bar/docs/markdown/features.md

 | ![The sublevel has no time limit, so the time disappears](../assets/images/visibility-3.gif) |
 | :------------------------------------------------------------------------------------------: |
 |                    The sublevel has no time limit, so the time disappears                    |

+N.B.: For this to work with sublevels, you also need to mark the "Force time limit to reset to this value every time the player enter this level" flag in Lunar Magic's _Change Music & Time Limit Settings_!

 ## Per-level customization